 When it comes to sleep, you’ve probably heard a lot about blue light from screens having a disruptive effect.
 But you shouldn’t get the idea that all light is bad for sleep.

-Setting your body clock
+2. Set your body clock

-Having said all that, it might seem like you need to avoid bright light at all times.
+It might seem like you need to avoid bright light at all times.
 Quite the contrary!
 Getting plenty of bright outdoor light when you’re supposed to - throughout the morning and early afternoon - can actually help regulate your body clock.
 So take your lunch break and get outside; you’ll benefit from the exercise and set yourself up for better sleep.

 You can also help support your body’s production of melatonin by eating some sleep-friendly foods.
 Sour cherry and pomegranate juices both naturally contain melatonin and you get some handy antioxidants too.
 Other foods you might have heard being recommended contain an amino acid called tryptophan, which is part of the melatonin production process.
 That’s the list that includes turkey and chicken, seafood, dairy, eggs and pulses.
 And if you’ve heard of the happiness hormone serotonin, well, that actually gets turned into melatonin.
 So eating foods that contain it, like kiwis, could help provide a boost.